Spectra Trace Offset and Graph Size Tools - Quick-access to common graph and trace modify commands

 The Graph Size panel

 Use this panel to change the graph size, margins or axis labels and to apply style macros quickly.
-All changes are live.
+Changes are instant.
 Settings can also be copied and applied to other graphs.
-Start the panel by selecting 'Spectra Tools' -> 'Graph Size Panel ...' from menu bar or executing:
+Start the panel by selecting 'Spectra Tools' → 'Graph Size Panel ...' from menu bar or by executing in the command line:

 BuildGraphSizePanel()